Confidence sets for persistence diagrams: Brief introduction to persistent homology

-\section{Brief Introduction to Persistent Homology}
+\section{Brief introduction to persistent homology}

 In this section, we provide a brief overview of persistent homology.
-In the appendix, we provide a more details on relevant concepts from computational topology; however, for a more complete coverage of persistent homology, we refer the reader to~\cite{edelsbrunner2010computational}.
+In the supplementary material [\citet{supplement}], we provide a more details on relevant concepts from computational topology; however, for a more complete coverage of persistent homology, we refer the reader to~\citet{edelsbrunner2010computational}.

-Given a real-valued function $f$, persistent homology describes how the topology of the lower level sets~$f^{-1}(- \infty, t]$ change as $t$ increases from $-\infty$ to $\infty$.
+Given a real-valued function $f$, persistent homology describes how the topology of the lower level sets $f^{-1}(- \infty, t]$ change as $t$ increases from $-\infty$ to $\infty$.
 In particular, persistent homology describes $f$ with a multiset of points in the plane, each corresponding to the birth and death of a homological feature that existed for some interval of $t$.

 First, we consider the case where $f$ is a distance function.
-Let $K$ be a compact subset of $\mathbb{R}^D$ and let $d_K \colon \R^D \to \R$ be the distance function to $K$.
-Consider the sub-level set $L_t = \{x:\ d_K(x) \leq t\}$; note that $K=L_0$.
-As $t$ varies from 0 to $\infty$, the set $L_t$ changes.
-Persistent homology summarizes how the topological features of $L_t$ change as a function of $t$.
+Let $K$ be a compact subset of $\mathbb{R}^D$, and let $d_K \dvtx \R^D \to\R$ be the distance function to $K$.
+Consider the sub-level set $L_t = \{x\dvtx d_K(x) \leq t\}$; note that $K=L_0$.
+As $t$ varies from 0 to~$\infty$, the set $L_t$ changes.
+Persistent homology summarizes how the topological features of~$L_t$ change as a function of $t$.
 Key topological features of a set include the connected components (the zeroth order homology), the tunnels (the first order homology), voids (second order homology), etc. These features can appear (be born) and disappear (die) as $t$ increases.
 For example, connected components of $L_t$ die when they merge with other connected~components.